tari-labs/tari-university/src/cryptography/musig-schnorr-sig-scheme/The_MuSig_Schnorr_Signature_Scheme.md

 ### Turning BN’s Scheme into a Secure IAS

-In order to change the BN multi-signature scheme into an IAS scheme, P. Wuille *et al* [[4]] proposed the scheme described below, which includes a fix to make the execution of the signing algorithm dependent on the message index.
+In order to change the BN multi-signature scheme into an IAS scheme, Wuille *et al.* [[4]] proposed the scheme described below, which includes a fix to make the execution of the signing algorithm dependent on the message index.

 If $ X = g^{x_i} $ is the public key of a specific signer and $ m $ the message he wants to sign, and